Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Finished Sass variable generation for `core` module in flavors page.
 - Finished Sass variable generation for `icon` module in flavors page.
 - Finished Sass variable generation for `utility` module in flavors page.
+- Finished Sass variable generation for `table` module in flavors page.